With minFraud Interactive, customers can create Custom Rules that are used to

 manual_review.
 For more information on Custom Rules and Dispositions, see the

-After transactions are received, customers can use the minFraud Interactive interface
+After transactions are received, customers can use the account portal to review

 rejected, and/or have a note added.
-In order for
+Learn how to use the

-these manual updates made in minFraud Interactive to be useful, they need to
+In order for these manual updates made in the account portal to be useful, they

 customers to get a list of the manual updates and notes made to their

-You only need to implement the Dispositions API if you (1) use the minFraud Interactive interface to make manual changes to dispositions, and (2) require those changes to propagate to your own system.
+You only need to implement the Dispositions API if you (1) use the account portal to make manual changes to dispositions, and (2) require those changes to propagate to your own system.

 To make a disposition request, you need the request URI and parameters, and your MaxMind account ID and license key.